polomsca/ml-matrix-game/README.md

 - `choicecol` : This field may be left blank if the game is symmetric and the player results are pooled.
 - `shape` : The number of rows followed by number of columns.
 Separate values by a space.
 - `symmetric` : `1` if symmetric, `0` otherwise.
-- `repeats` :  A list of the CSV row numbers of other games that have identical payoff matrices.
-Separate values by a space.
 - `subjects` : The total number of subjects if `choicerow` and `choicecol` are expressed as decimals.

 This is also a collection of [machine learning](https://en.wikipedia.org/wiki/Machine_learning) models that attempt to predict how people make decisions in these games.
 To contribute to this collection, you can submit any relevant models or attempts to replicate models in papers.
 Currently, projects are written in [IPython notebooks](https://ipython.org/) using the following libraries and packages: